Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Additional Mechanics/Sandbox Adventures/Campaign Design.md

 Finally, don’t hesitate to simply ask the players at the end of a gaming session where they intend to go next; they’re usually more than happy to tell you where they intend to go and what they intend to do so you can prepare accordingly.
 This gives you opportunity to prepare their next adventure location between gaming sessions.
 One of the hallmarks of a sandbox game is travel.
 Your PCs will often be moving from one world or region to another, and while you can often gloss over travel time, the relative frequency of this travel can nevertheless pose some unique challenges.
 You can make that travel time feel more meaningful by encouraging the players to use the downtime rules from Starfinder Character Operations Manual to pursue long term projects and track their day-to-day experiences while traveling aboard ship.
 The Drift Encounters Toolbox on page 146 includes a list of encounters for starships in the Drift, which helps to make journeys more memorable while also potentially reinforcing the idea that traveling though the Drift gets exponentially more hazardous as the journey goes on.
 You can also look for ways to bring the adventure to the PCs; perhaps the PCs brought something dangerous aboard, they have a stowaway, or a passenger has a secret agenda.

-# NPCS IN SANDBOX CAMPAIGNS
+# Npcs in Sandbox Campaigns

 **Source** _Galaxy Exploration Manual pg.
 136_
 Because the PCs are frequently on the move in sandbox adventures, it can be difficult to build a strong supporting cast.
 Every planet, region, or adventure locale has its own NPCs whom the PCs might only barely get to know before they’ve once again moved on.
 You have multiple ways to help build your setting’s supporting cast.